apache/flink/docs/dev/table/udfs.md

 Integrating UDFs with the Runtime
 ---------------------------------

 Sometimes it might be necessary for a user-defined function to get global runtime information or do some setup/clean-up work before the actual work.
-User-defined functions provide `open()` and `close()` methods that can be overriden and provide similar functionality as the methods in `RichFunction` of DataSet or DataStream API.
+User-defined functions provide `open()` and `close()` methods that can be overridden and provide similar functionality as the methods in `RichFunction` of DataSet or DataStream API.

 The `open()` method is called once before the evaluation method.
 The `close()` method after the last call to the evaluation method.